 Financial ratios are used by most investors to find stocks of companies that are fundamentally strong.
-Some commonly used ratios are Profit-to-Earnings (P/E) ratio, Debt-to-Equity (D/E) ratio, Profit-to-Book (P/B) Ratio, etc.
+Some commonly used ratios are the Price-to-Earnings (P/E) ratio, Debt-to-Equity (D/E) ratio, Price-to-Book (P/B) Ratio, etc.

 These ratios are used by investors to choose the right stock for investing based on their investment plan and preferences.
 Today, we are going to talk about one of the most common ratios used by investors – the P/E ratio.
 There is a popular belief that a stock with a high P/E ratio is a good buy.
 We will explore the truth behind this belief and offer some tips to keep in mind before investing in high P/E stocks.

 - What is a High P/E Ratio?

 - Things to Keep in Mind Before Investing in High P/E Stocks

 Understanding the P/E ratio

 P/E ratio is the ratio of the share price of a company’s stock to its earnings per share (EPS).
 Mathematically,

 Earnings per Share or EPS is the ratio of the total earnings of a company to the number of outstanding shares.
 Mathematically,

 EPS=Overall earnings of the company/Total number of outstanding shares

 The P/E ratio can help you understand if the market price of a share is in accordance with the company’s earnings.
 Let’s look at an example to understand it better: